127.15 Reevaluation of National Environmental Policy Act (NEPA) Documents

 127.15.3 Document Age

-The Missouri Division of the FHWA has issued guidance that requires reevaluations for all NEPA approvals more than five years old.
+The Missouri Division of the FHWA has issued guidance that requires reevaluations for all NEPA approvals more than three years old.
 This applies even when portions of the project are under construction or have already been constructed, as is often the case for lengthy corridor projects.

 127.15.4 Inactive/Dormant Projects

 MoDOT often has projects that have completed the project development process but are not immediately scheduled for letting, e.g., “plans on the shelf.”
-To keep these inactive projects up-to-date and compliant with NEPA and other environmental approvals, the district will submit a Request for Environmental Services (RES) to the design division at least once a year for every MoDOT project.
+To keep these inactive projects up-to-date and compliant with NEPA and other environmental approvals, the district will submit a Request for Environmental Services (RES) to the Design Division at least once a year for every MoDOT project.

 127.15.5 Changes in Environmental Laws and Regulations

 Laws and regulations are subject to change as are resource agency interpretation and guidance related to laws and regulations.
-The districts will submit an RES to the design division for every MoDOT project at least annually, so that environmental and historic preservation staff can review projects relative to the latest regulatory guidance.
+The districts will submit an RES to the Design Division for every MoDOT project at least annually, so that environmental and historic preservation staff can review projects relative to the latest regulatory guidance.

 127.15.6 Changes in Project Scope or Location

-Whenever the project scope or location changes, the district will submit an RES describing and showing the changes to the design division.
+Whenever the project scope or location changes, the district will submit an RES describing and showing the changes to the Design Division.
 Based on that information, environmental and historic preservation staff will reexamine the project to determine whether the proposed changes require submitting a reevaluation to FHWA.

 127.15.7 Changes Due to Value Engineering